xboxflashgun/presence/README.md

 # flow
 ```
-"xuids0" - All xuids found with brutforce & friends/clubs
+"xuids0" - All xuids found with friends/clubs & offline > 1 year
    |
-   +---> lastscan.pl - check if xuid is/was online ---> "xuids1"
+   +---> lastscan.pl - check if xuid is/was online + brutscan ---> "xuids1"
 			|
 			+---> localescan.pl	- get locale
 					|